ygrek/sqlgg/overview.md

 Things to note above:

 2. Syntax.
 All queries are written in plain SQL.
-Every statement should be terminated wit h semicolon.
-There is no need to write (?,?) after VALUES in INSERT statemen.
+Every statement should be terminated with semicolon.
+There is no need to write (?,?) after VALUES in INSERT statement.
 The annotation `[sqlgg] name=function_name` (or simply `@function_name`) before the query specifies the name of the generated function (this annotation optional but very convenient).
 1. The generated code is parametrized by database-specific class `Traits`.
 It specifies the